safi-manar/SensorInference/scripts/analysis/2-extract/README.txt

-Script to generate time-ordered CSVs of measurement data as produced by firebase-dump.py
+Script to generate CSVs of measurement data as produced by firebase-dump.py

 REQUIRES
 - Python 2.7.x